stig/www.brautaset.org/_posts/2014-12-05-passwordless-registration-and-login.md

 I have been thinking about passwordless login lately, and wondering why it's not used more.
 A couple of days ago I was reading a thread on [lobste.rs][] and came across this [blog post][] by Nick Moore on the subject.
-It inspired to post my own thoughts.
+It inspired me to post my own thoughts.

 [lobste.rs]: https://lobste.rs/s/hp5btv/invalid_username_or_password_is_a_useless_security_measure
 [blog post]: http://nick.zoic.org/etc/the-selfish-secret-logins-without-passwords/